leazam/ByteMe/README.md

-Some fun and simple apps and games from when I started to practice C++.
+Some fun and simple apps/games from when I started to practice C++.
 Hope you enjoy !